Cambodia & Laos Unite to Tackle Mekong River Plastic Pollution

 This growing environmental challenge has spurred regional collaboration between the member countries—Cambodia, Laos, Thailand, and Vietnam—to implement sustainable mechanisms that control and clear plastic toxins, which endanger ecosystems and human health alike.

-Ports and harbours along the Mekong River are increasingly strained by excessive solid waste, primarily from plastic bottles and bags, which comprise 70 to 90 percent of the waste found.
+Ports and harbours along the Mekong River are increasingly strained by excessive solid waste, primarily from plastic bottles and bags, comprising 70 to 90% of the waste found.
 This pollution disrupts both marine and local environments and exacerbates the region’s waste management issues.

-As of 2020, the four countries produced an estimated 8 million tonnes of plastic waste collectively, highlighting the urgent need for effective waste management solutions and regional cooperation.
+As of 2020, the four countries collectively produced an estimated 8 million tonnes of plastic waste, highlighting the urgent need for effective waste management solutions and regional cooperation.

 - Video Advertisement -